ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 The goal of the beginner workshop was to setup the Docker environment, learn the basic commands, run the workflow and get familiar with Docker Compose.
 For this the participants followed the [official Docker birthday tutorial](https://github.com/docker/docker-birthday-3/blob/master/tutorial.md) while the more experienced ePagees Benjamin Nothdurft and Kay Abendroth offered assistance.
 As kittens bustled around the screens, the Docker newbies built simple web applications using the Python microframework [Flask](http://flask.pocoo.org/) -- all running in a container, of course.

+Since running only one container at a time is pretty boring, the tutorial outlined first steps with Docker Compose, too.
+The task then was to create a voting application using multiple ...

+Further down the road ...

 ## Advanced Workshop - Benjamin